Federated Generative Learning with Foundation Models: Abstract

 \section{Abstract}

-Existing federated learning solutions focus on transmitting features, parameters or gadients between clients and server, which suffer from serious low-efficiency and privacy-leakage problems.
-Thanks to the emerging foundation generative models, we propose a novel federated learning framework, namely \emph{Federated Generative Learning}, that transmits prompts associated with distributed training data between clients and server.
-The informative training data can be synthesized remotely based on received prompts containing little privacy and the foundation generative models.
-The new framework possesses multiple advantages, including improved communication efficiency, better resilience to distribution shift, substantial performance gains, and enhanced privacy protection, which are verified in extensive experiments on ImageNet and DomainNet datasets\footnote{The implementation is available at \href{https://github.com/zj-jayzhang/Federated\_Generative\_Learning}{https://github.com/zj-jayzhang/Federated\_Generative\_Learning}.}.
+Existing approaches in Federated Learning (FL) mainly focus on sending model parameters or gradients from clients to a server.
+However, these methods are plagued by significant inefficiency, privacy, and security concerns.
+Thanks to the emerging foundation generative models, we propose a novel federated learning framework, namely \emph{Federated Generative Learning}.
+In this framework, each client can create \emb{} that are tailored to their local data, and send embeddings to the server.
+Then the informative training data can be synthesized remotely on the server using foundation generative models with these embeddings, which can benefit FL tasks.
+Our proposed framework offers several advantages, including \textbf{increased communication efficiency}, \textbf{robustness to data heterogeneity}, \textbf{substantial performance improvements}, and \textbf{enhanced privacy protection}.
+We validate these benefits through extensive experiments conducted on 12 datasets.
+For example, on the ImageNet100 dataset with a highly skewed data distribution, our method outperforms FedAvg by 12\% in a single communication round, compared to FedAvg's performance over 200 communication rounds.
+We have released the code for all experiments conducted in this study\footnote{\href{https://github.com/zj-jayzhang/Federated\_Generative\_Learning}{https://github.com/zj-jayzhang/Federated\_Generative\_Learning} }.